 Let me explain.

-With today’s technology, there’s no reason why you shouldn’t have a thermostat that allows you to—at a minimum—set an hourly schedule.
+With today’s technology, there’s no reason why you shouldn’t have a smart thermostat that allows you to—at a minimum—set an hourly schedule.

 If you know no one will be in the house from 7 AM to 4 PM every single day, then reprogram your thermostat accordingly.